What is heartworm?

 How is heartworm transmitted?

 The mosquito plays an essential role in the heartworm life cycle.
 Mosquitos are how heartworm is transmitted from animal to animal.
 Adult female heartworms living in an infected dog (or other species) produce microscopic baby worms called microfilaria that circulate in the bloodstream.
 When a mosquito bites and takes a blood meal from an infected animal, it picks up these baby worms, which develop and mature into “infective stage” larvae over a period of 10 to 14 days.
 Then, when the infected mosquito bites another dog, the infective larvae are injected into the new host through the mosquito’s bite wound.
 Once inside a new host, it takes approximately 6 months for the larvae to mature into adult heartworms.
 Once mature, heartworms can live for 5 to 7 years in dogs.
 Because of the longevity of these worms, each mosquito season can lead to an increasing number of worms in an infected pet.
+If untreated, their numbers can increase, and dogs have been known to harbor several hundred worms in their bodies.
+Heartworm disease causes lasting damage to the heart, lungs, and arteries, and can affect the dog’s health and quality of life long after the parasites are gone.

 What are the signs of heartworm in dogs?

 In the early stages of the disease, many dogs show few symptoms or no symptoms at all.
-The longer the infection persists, the more likely symptoms will develop.
+The longer the infection persists, the more likely the symptoms will develop.
 Active dogs, dogs heavily infected with heartworms, or those with other health problems will often show clinical signs.

 Signs of heartworm disease may include a mild persistent cough, reluctance to exercise, fatigue after moderate activity, decreased appetite, and weight loss.
 As heartworm disease progresses, pets may develop heart failure and the appearance of a swollen belly due to excess fluid in the abdomen (condition of heart disease).
 Dogs with large numbers of heartworms can develop sudden blockages of blood flow within the heart leading to a life-threatening form of cardiovascular collapse.
-This is called caval syndrome, and is marked by a sudden onset of labored breathing, pale gums, and dark bloody or coffee-colored urine.
+This is called caval syndrome and is marked by a sudden onset of labored breathing, pale gums, and dark bloody or coffee-colored urine.
 Without prompt surgical removal of the heartworm blockage, few dogs survive.

 What is the risk of heartworm in New York?